cproctor/ub-cs-education-handbook/source/introduction.md

 in case of a discrepancy between this handbook and the LAI website assume the latter is correct.

-This handbook was written by Dr. Chris Proctor, with substantial feedback and input from Dr. Beth Etopio, Dr. Erin Keearney, and Dr. Anne Izydorczak.
+This handbook was written by Dr. Chris Proctor, with substantial feedback and input from Dr. Beth Etopio, Dr. Erin Kearney, and Dr. Anne Izydorczak.
 Any errors are the sole responsibility of Dr. Proctor.

 That said, we strive to keep this document accurate and up-to-date.